EduardoFMDCosta/eduardofmdcosta.github.io/_posts/2023-08-21-sports-betting.md

 1) **Explaining the odds**

 For the standard bets, for each game, the house sets odds for a home team win, an away team win, and a draw.
 For example, let's imagine that Real Madrid will face Barcelona, and a betting platform has set the following odds for each result: 2.5 if Real Madrid wins, 3.0 if Barcelona wins, and 1.5 if the match ends in a draw.
-If one bets R$1 in a Real Madrid win, one will receive R$2.5 if this indeed happens (yielding to a return of R$1.5, as the initial R$1 is part of the payout), and will lose the initial R$1 if any other result takes place.
+If one bets R$1 in a Real Madrid victory, one receives R$2.5 if this event indeed happens (yielding a return of R$1.5, as the initial R$1 is part of the payout), and alternatively loses the initial R$1 if any other result takes place.
 In other words, the bottom line for this bettor is either a profit of R$1.5 if Real Madrid wins, or a loss of R$1 else.
-Analogously, betting on Barcelona yields a return of +R$2.0 (Barcelona wins) or -R$1 (else), and on a draw leads to +R$0.5 if this takes place, or again -R$1 else.
+Analogously, betting on Barcelona yields a return of +R$2.0 (Barcelona wins) or -R$1 (else), and on a draw leads to +R$0.5 in the case of score equality, or again -R$1 if any other result.

 2) **Why can $$\frac{1}{\text{odds}}$$ represent the probability of the event?**